-- Name of the facility
+- · Name of the facility

 - Facility staff included on the review

 - Resident's sexual orientation

 - Resident's gender identity

 - Safety concerns

 - Preferred name

 - Preferred pronouns

 - Medication (gender-affirming medical treatment)

 - Gender affirming surgery

 - Length of time living as identified gender

 - Housing gender preference

 - Preference of shower accommodation

 - Preference of gender or searches

-- Risk assessment score
+- · Risk assessment score

 The PREA Coordinator reports that once the transgender assessment is completed, the facility will forward the results to the review committee.
 She reports that the resident's preferences will not be the sole determining factor for placement and handling but will be given serious consideration, along with the safety, security, and staffing of the facility.
 Once the review and placement decision is made, the facility will notify and prepare staff for the safe management of the resident.

-The facility does not currently have a transgender resident, but has housed one recently.
-The facility provided the auditor with the residents Transgender Client Review Summary .
-The Program Administrator reports that prior to admission, the staff would be aware of any special accommodations, including dorm/bed placement, and be provided transgender sensitivity training.
-The facility housed an intersex resident during the onsite visit.
-The resident reports that he presents and identifies as a male.
-He states that he has not needed nor requested any accommodations.
+The facility has not housed a transgender resident during this audit cycle.

-The auditor interviewed any resident that identified as gay or bisexual.
+The auditor interviewed any resident that identified as lesbian or bisexual.
 All residents interviewed stated that they have not experienced any discrimination and did not feel as if they were placed in a housing unit or dorm based on their status.
 The residents reported feeling safe and being able to go directly to the Program Administrator if they felt threatened sexually or otherwise.

 The auditor performed an internet search and did not find any reports of the agency or facility being a part of a lawsuit or consent decree.

-Review:

-Policy 1080

-Policy 8091

 Facility tour

 Transgender Client Review Summary

 Whereabout checklist

 Risk Screens Web search

-Interview with residents

-Interview with Program Administrator

 Interview with caseworkers

 Interview with Program Coordinator

 Interview with Operations Coordinator

 Interview with RS staff

 115.251 Resident reporting

-Auditor Overall Determination: Meets Standard

-Auditor Discussion